awsdocs/aws-kms-developer-guide/doc_source/data-protection.md

 ### Encryption at rest<a name="encryption-at-rest"></a>

 AWS KMS generates key material for AWS KMS keys in FIPS 140\-2 Level 2–compliant hardware security modules \(HSMs\)\.
+The only exception is China Regions, where the HSMs that AWS KMS uses to generate KMS keys comply with all pertinent Chinese regulations, but are not validated under the FIPS 140\-2 Cryptographic Module Validation Program\.
 When not in use, key material is encrypted by an HSM key and written to durable, persistent storage\.
 The key material for KMS keys and the encryption keys that protect the key material never leave the HSMs in plaintext form\.

 Encryption and management of key material for KMS keys is handled entirely by AWS KMS\.